nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### 7.3 Deleting a Client/Product

-1. Deleting a client while all clients are being shown
+1. Deleting a client while all clients are being shown.

     1. Prerequisites: List all clients using the `list -c` command.
 Multiple clients in the list.